Liedo/Liedo.github.io/index.md

 ---
 layout: page
-title: simple site
+title: forecasting evaluation
-tagline: Easy websites with GitHub Pages
+tagline: technical documentation for JDemetra$+$ using GitHub Pages
 description: Minimal tutorial on making a simple website with GitHub Pages
 ---

+# Liedo.github.io
+This readme files is part of the prototype for time-series software documentation

+Does $$\Latex$$ work here?  $$ \phi $$

 [Github Pages](https://pages.github.com) provide a simple way to make a website using